 Ethnographic research questions should focus on cultural understanding rather than hypothesis testing.
 You're asking "What's the culture of this community?" or "How do people in this setting construct professional identity?" rather than "Does X predict Y?"
 Good ethnographic questions're open-ended and exploratory, recognising that genuine ethnographic discoveries often emerge through fieldwork rather than being predetermined.
 At the University of Oxford, ethnographic researchers often refine research questions as they develop fieldwork understanding, allowing questions to evolve as the culture reveals itself.

 Your choice of fieldwork site's important.
-You're selecting communities or organisations where you can gain meaningful access, where your research questions can be genuinely explored, and where you can sustain involvement over sufficient time to develop cultural understanding.
+You're selecting communities or organisations where you can gain meaningful access, where your research questions can be truly explored, and where you can sustain involvement over sufficient time to develop cultural understanding.
 Most doctoral ethnographies involve 6-18 months fieldwork, though some involve briefer intensive periods.
 At the University of Manchester, ethnographic researchers carefully consider whether they can gain genuine access to their chosen site, whether the setting will support understanding they're seeking, and whether they can sustain involvement required for authentic ethnographic work.

 Making effective use of tables, figures, and other visual elements can help communicate complex data more clearly than text alone, provided each visual element is properly labelled, referenced, and integrated into your discussion.